finos/ansible-cfi-ocp/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 ```

-Once any remediation have be made the following commands can be used to trigger a compliance rescan.
+Once any remediation has been made, the following commands can be used to trigger a compliance rescan.
 A [script](rescan.sh) to trigger a rescan of all scans has been provided.

 ```bash
 oc annotate compliancescans/ocp4-cis compliance.openshift.io/rescan=